Cost to Move a Radiator

 Towel Radiators

-With a towel radiator, you can dry your towels whilst also adding some extra warmth into your bathroom.
-This can look very stylish and is perfect for when you’re getting out of the bath or shower and need that little bit of extra warmth in there.
+With a towel radiator, you can dry your towels whilst also adding some extra warmth to your bathroom.
+They're a great, practical option for bathrooms.

 Pros